 - Cutting off blood flow to the area surrounding an injury when applying a splint or cast.
 The resulting injury is called compartment syndrome, but this is simply an elaborate way of saying restricted circulation.
 Tissue death can ensue if blood flow is not returned in a timely manner and emergency surgery might be required if the problem is allowed to progress.

 - Failure to take preventative measures or to respond to complications that ultimately end in the death of the patient.
-There are many ways that a patient can die due to negligent care, but the more common causes are undetected infection, internal bleeding and damage to critical organs.
+There are many ways that a patient can die due to negligent care, but the more common causes are an undetected infection, internal bleeding and damage to critical organs.

 Children are often at the greatest risk of suffering injuries with longstanding effects because their bones are growing at the time of injury.
-The injury itself poses a risk of physical deformity and the loss of motor function, but this can be exacerbated through the failure to diagnose a problem or an error during treatment.
+The injury itself poses a risk of physical deformity and the loss of motor function, but this can be exacerbated by the failure to diagnose a problem or an error during treatment.
 Orthopedists must consider treatment options that are least likely to harm children’s development and make sure that they address any current concerns that might result in impairment or deformity.

 Types of Compensation Sought in Orthopedic Negligence Claims

 Proving medical malpractice can be difficult due to the legal advantages that medical care providers enjoy when defending themselves in court.
-If it is possible to prove a breach of care, patients and their families can be awarded compensatory damages in an amount relevant to the value juries place on their future medical costs, pain and suffering, lost opportunities, time off of work and loss of life.
+If it is possible to prove a breach of care, patients and their families can be awarded compensatory damages in an amount relevant to the value juries place on their future medical costs, pain, and suffering, lost opportunities, time off of work and loss of life.

 It is extremely important to be able to substantiate the value of your claim through a combination of witness statements, medical records, copies of treatment plans and the help of medical experts and economists.
 Having an attorney that specializes in medical law represent your interests increases your chances of success exponentially because he or she will know exactly what type of evidence and testimony will be needed to prompt a settlement offer or to win the case in court.
 Experienced lawyers who operate with a focus on malpractice can also maximize the value of your claim by being able to seek the right amount of compensation while justifying it with compelling arguments and expert opinions.